Motivation

 Currently, runner application is only supported on the Linux platform.
 This may change in the future based on the feedback.

-Having said that, it is not impossible to compile it to run on Windows platforms.
-The runner is written in Rust, but it is not tested on the Windows platform and, thus, not officially supported.
+Having said that, it is not impossible to compile it to run on other platforms.
+The runner is written in Rust, so you can build it on your own.
+Having all platforms supported would mean that runner needs to be tested on them.
+So let's not support something until there is a real need for it.